Polls and Proposals

 With good participation, a proposal creates support within the group to take action.

-Participants can agree, abstain, disagree or block - and give a statement to explain their position.
+Participants can indicate their position and give a statement to explain why they chose it.

 Don’t hesitate to start a proposal just because you’re not sure everyone will agree - proposals are not only for when you have consensus, they’re designed to surface issues that need resolving and are useful for clarifying disagreements.